 - Established in 1997 by fishing companies owning trawlers in the mothership and catcher/processor sectors of the fishery.

-- Allocate their catch quota among cooperative members to allow them to use the quota more efficiently, compared to vessels competing for a share of the catch.
+- Allocate catch quota among cooperative members to allow them to use the quota more efficiently, compared to vessels competing for a share of the catch.
 The result is a less wasteful, more environmentally friendly fishery that produces a higher quality product.

 The shore-based trawl fishery, which includes vessels targeting Pacific whiting, is managed under the Groundfish Trawl Rationalization Program.